Post-punk, Industrial and New Wave perfect for strong swimmers.

 Q & A.

-FOR THOSE THAT HAVEN’T HEARD OF YOU BEFORE, DESCRIBE YOUR SOUND IN ONE SENTENCE.
+FOR THOSE THAT HAVEN’T HEARD OF YOU BEFORE, DESCRIBE YOUR BAND IN ONE SENTENCE.

 Harrison: Get involved or get left behind.